Selling the script

 a) Shopped Around

-Dan O'Bannon and Ron Shusett took the script around and people read it, they had a number of deals offered, most of them were not quite good enough to make the movie although they were all very attractive.
+Dan O'Bannon and Ron Shusett took the script around and people read it, their reactions began to come back and their attention seemed to focus on the chestburster scene.
+They would tell Dan ‘That’s your Psycho shower scene.’
+They had a number of deals offered, most of them were not quite good enough to make the movie although they were all very attractive.

 c) American International Pictures

 Shusett showed the project to Louis Arkoff, son of Sam Arkoff the president of American International Pictures (AIP) and later became an independent producer.
 However Louis then a vice president with AIP, rejected "Alien" saying to Dan and Rod that AIP had, over the years, produced many science-fiction films, but the market for science Fiction had dried up.

 At another point in their attempt to sell the script, Shusett and O'Bannon could have sold out their entire interest in the project for about $35,000 each to other independent producers - a lot of money to two struggling writers.
 But they held on.